I. ensata(Japanese), I. laevigata, Spec X

 Iris ensata and Iris laevigata have been cultivated with container culture for centuries.
 Many find growing in containers easier than in the garden, because you may have better control of watering, and soil blending.

-Pot: Six to ten inch one gallon plastic container is the minimum, for single or double fan plant.
+Pot: Six to ten inch one gallon plastic container is the minimum with yearly division, for a single or double fan plant.
 A larger two gallon container can maintain a plant for two years.
 We highly recommend a three to five gallon container to maintain these large plants.

 Soil: Use a good potting mix.
 We use Miracle-Grow Potting Mix six month’s continuous plant food.
 Plant so that the rhizome is covered by one half to one inch of potting soil.